tensorflow/swift/docs/GraphProgramExtraction.md

 ### Define-by-run approaches - Interpreters

-Define-by-run approaches provide a “direct execution” model for machine learning operations, and the most widely used implementation is through an interpreter (as in [TensorFlow with eager execution](https://www.tensorflow.org/programmers_guide/eager).
-Instead of building a graph when you say “matmul”, they immediately execute a matmul operation on a connected device.
+Define-by-run approaches provide a "direct execution" model for machine learning operations, and the most widely used implementation is through an interpreter (as in [TensorFlow with eager execution](https://www.tensorflow.org/programmers_guide/eager).
+Instead of building a graph when you say "matmul", they immediately execute a matmul operation on a connected device.
 This can be a big usability win, particularly for models that use control flow (because you can use Python control flow directly instead of staging control flow into a graph), dynamic models are much easier to write because you can mix in arbitrary Python code inline with your model, you can step through your model in a debugger, and you can iteratively design ML code right in the Python interpreter.

 This approach has a lot of advantages, however there are also limitations of this approach:

  - The low performance of the Python interpreter can matter for some kinds of models - particularly ones that use fine grained operations.
  - The [GIL](https://en.wikipedia.org/wiki/Global_interpreter_lock) can force complicated workarounds (e.g. mixing in C++ code) for models that want to harness multicore CPUs as part of their work.
- - Even if we had an infinitely fast interpreter without a GIL, interpreters cannot “look ahead” beyond the current op.
+ - Even if we had an infinitely fast interpreter without a GIL, interpreters cannot "look ahead" beyond the current op.
 This prevents discovering future work that is dependent on work that it is currently dispatching and waiting for.
 This in turn prevents certain optimizations, like general op fusion, model parallelism, etc.

-Finally, while [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD) is not the focus of this whitepaper, define-by-run approaches prevent the use of “[Source Code Transformation](https://en.wikipedia.org/wiki/Automatic_differentiation#Source_code_transformation_(SCT))” techniques to AD.
-The “[operator overloading](https://en.wikipedia.org/wiki/Automatic_differentiation#Operator_overloading_(OO))” approaches they use are effective, but lose the ability to translate control flow constructs in the host language to the computation graph, make it difficult to perform optimizations or provide good error messages when differentiation fails.
+Finally, while [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD) is not the focus of this whitepaper, define-by-run approaches prevent the use of "[Source Code Transformation](https://en.wikipedia.org/wiki/Automatic_differentiation#Source_code_transformation_(SCT))" techniques to AD.
+The "[operator overloading](https://en.wikipedia.org/wiki/Automatic_differentiation#Operator_overloading_(OO))" approaches they use are effective, but lose the ability to translate control flow constructs in the host language to the computation graph, make it difficult to perform optimizations or provide good error messages when differentiation fails.

 ### Define-by-run approaches - Tracing JITs

 Several active research projects are exploring the use of tracing JIT compilers in define-by-run systems (e.g. [JAX](http://www.sysml.cc/doc/146.pdf), a new [PyTorch JIT](https://github.com/pytorch/pytorch/tree/master/torch/csrc/jit), etc).
-Instead of having the interpreter immediately execute an op, these approaches buffer up “traces” which provide some of the advantages of graph techniques with some of the usability advantages of the interpreter approach.
+Instead of having the interpreter immediately execute an op, these approaches buffer up "traces" which provide some of the advantages of graph techniques with some of the usability advantages of the interpreter approach.
 On the other hand, tracing JITs introduce their own tradeoffs:

  - Tracing JITs change the user model from computing tensor values back to building staged graph nodes, which is an observable part of the user model.
 For example, failures can come out of the runtime system when the trace is compiled/executed instead of at the op that is the source of the problem.
 This reduces the key usability advantages of define-by-run systems.
- - Tracing JITs fully “unroll” computations, which can lead to very large traces.
+ - Tracing JITs fully "unroll" computations, which can lead to very large traces.
- - Tracing JIT are unable to “look ahead” across data dependent branches, which can lead to short traces in certain types of models, and bubbles in the execution pipeline.
+ - Tracing JIT are unable to "look ahead" across data dependent branches, which can lead to short traces in certain types of models, and bubbles in the execution pipeline.
  - Tracing JITs allow dynamic models to intermix non-Tensor Python computation, but doing so reintroduces the performance problems of Python: values produced by such computation split traces, can introduce execution bubbles, and delay trace execution.

 Overall, these approaches provide a hybrid model that provide much of the performance of graphs along with some of the usability of the interpreter-based define-by-run models, but include compromises along both axes.